 Chattahoochee Nature Center

-A verifiable paradise for hikers, kayakers and nature lovers alike, the Chattahoochee Nature Center offers infinite opportunities for outdoor fun.
-Just a short drive outside the city, this unique center allows guests to zipline across beaver ponds, wander with whirlwinds of butterflies and even wander through the local southern wetlands.
+A verifiable paradise for hikers, kayakers and nature lovers alike, the Chattahoochee Nature Center offers myriad opportunities for outdoor fun.
+Just a short drive outside the city, guests can zipline across beaver ponds, wander with whirlwinds of butterflies and even trek through southern wetlands.

 Piedmont Park

-Lying in the heart of Midtown, Piedmont Park is a stunning tranquil escape filled with beautiful walking trails, exquisite gardens and unbelievable views of the iconic city skyline.
-Directly next to the Atlanta Botanical Garden, this park is truly a glorious green getaway for travelers in need of a break from the urban hustle.
+Lying in the heart of Midtown, Piedmont Park is a tranquil escape filled with beautiful walking trails, gardens and views of the iconic city skyline.
+Directly next to the Atlanta Botanical Garden, this park is a glorious green getaway for travelers in need of a break from the urban hustle.

 Where to Stay in Atlanta